Mistakes and Swiss Cheese Ruining My Day (and Some Podcast Recordings) – Now, With a Good News Epilogue

 These are the slices of Swiss cheese that lined up just right for my situation to get really bad.

 I've contacted my guests… apologized profusely… and owned up to what I described as “a technology problem AND a process problem.”
 This was a preventable situation.
 I don't blame the hard drive… I blame my bad management of the situation.

 I bought a 2 TB external SSD.
 These drives are more expensive, but they are certainly more reliable than older hard drive technology.
 I can recover all of my data, via Backblaze, except for that last week's worth of podcasts.

 I also better understand how Backblaze works, so I won't make that mistake of assuming that the iMac's Backblaze software also backs up that external drive.

 I'll learn from this series of mistakes.
 We're all human.
 We all make mistakes… but I still feel bad about not preventing this one.
 I learned from the Eric Ries podcast… making sure I didn't have a single point of failure… until I mistakenly ended up in that same situation again.

 Update: I was able to recover the files using some $40 software called “Data Recovery Essential.”
 The software could see that there was data on the drive.
 It was more likely “corrupted” than “failed altogether.”
 It ran a scan overnight (this much was free).
-Then, after a small test to confirm that some audio files could be restored, I was able to restore all of it for just $40.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Then, after a small test to confirm that some audio files could be restored, I was able to restore all of it for just $40.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.